alexrutar/helichrysum/index.md

 In the final stages of the war, the combined efforts of Chancellor Viktor and Upstanding Citizen Alex annihilated the occupying forces, and victory for the empire was certain, though the war-ravaged lands were left to be pillaged by bandits and outlaws.
 In a final act of cunning, the Great Successor Alex seized hold of the empire's armies and captured the favor of the people, thus ending the crumbling reign of Viktor I with consolidated military strength and popular support.
 But in the chaos, the bloodthirsty and spiteful House of Dawn made a desperate and cowardly attack on the final stronghold of the Empire, toppling their rule and casting the land into disarray.
-Much doubt was cast on the future of the Empire that the mighty House Red inherited...
+Much doubt was cast on the future of the Empire that the mighty Order of the Red Lotus inherited...

 ### The Dawn of History